 Many law firms think that just by publishing blogs on their website they’re ‘doing content marketing’.
-However, law firm content marketing is more than just blog writing.
+However, in 2019 law firm content marketing is more than just blog writing.

 According to the Content Marketing Institute, content marketing is a

-Why should you care about creating blogs, checklists, or videos for your law firm?
-Because when done right, content marketing generates 3x as many leads as outbound marketing efforts and costs 62% less, according to Demand Metric.
+Why should you care about creating blogs, checklists, or videos for your law firm website?
+Because when done right, content marketing generates 3x as many leads as outbound marketing efforts and costs 62% less.
 That’s right.
 Content marketing can increase your lead quantity and quality.

-Not only will content improve your lead generation efforts, it will also positively impact your SEO.
+Not only will content improve your lead generation efforts, it will also positively impact your legal SEO performance.

 So, how do you go about planning a content strategy for your law firm?
 Below we’re sharing our tips for creating a content marketing plan that will deliver results and grow your legal practice.
 (These are the same tips we use internally when working with clients, too!)